-I also spend part of my time doing full stack web development at Hello Uni, working on building and launching their online revision platform.
+I also spend part of my time doing full stack web development at Hello Uni, working on their online revision platform.

 Everyday, we and every other living creature on the planet feels a small bit of radiation.
-This radiation comes from both outer space, and the earth around us.
+This radiation comes from both space and the earth around us.

-Using experiments conducted in the Modane Underground Laboratory together with computer simulations of how radiation interacts with cells and DNA, I hope to determine if radiation is an important agent in the evolution of life.
+Using experiments conducted in the Modane Underground Laboratory together with computer simulations of how radiation interacts with cells and DNA, I am measuring whether radiation is an important agent in the evolution of life.

 I graduated from Monash University in January 2014 with first class honours in both of my degree programs, the Bachelor of Aerospace Engineering and the Bachelor of Science (Physics, Maths).